What are Corporate Bonds? A Comprehensive Guide for the First-Time Investors

 3. Liquidity: Corporate bonds can be bought or sold in the secondary market before maturity.
 However, liquidity may vary depending on the bond issue and market conditions.

-4. Callable And Convertible Features: Some corporate bonds are callable, meaning the issuer can redeem them before maturity.
+4. Callable and Convertible Features: Some corporate bonds are callable, meaning the issuer can redeem them before maturity.
 Some are convertible, allowing bondholders to convert them into company shares.

 Advantages of Corporate Bonds: